devandrews/devandrews/README.md

 ## 🖖🏼 Welcome, I'm Andrews Patrick

-- 💻 I’m currently improving my MERN stack, Typescript, GraphQL, React Native, and some other skills.
-Im trying to reach Advanced/Fluency in English as well.

-- 📚 I’m learning Clean Archicterure, S.O.L.I.D and soft skills.

 - ⚡ Fun fact: When I'm not developing for my job, I'm learning for myself, because programming is like a hobbie to me.
-It's great when you can work with what you like 🎉.
+It's great when you can work with the things you like 🎉.

 <br />
 <hr/>